No products in the cart.

 We normally use Pelican and Storm, but if you have a different preference, just let us know and we will be happy to accommodate the request.
 Other common case manufacturers include HPRC, Nanuk, and SKB.

 Certainly you can contribute ideas and suggestions to the design.
 However, the process is structured so that you don’t have to do that.
-When we begin designing a case we already take into account weight and balance, logical flow, and maximize capacity based on multiple factors.
+When we begin designing a case we already take into account weight and balance, logical flow, center of gravity, and maximize capacity based on multiple factors.
 Generally we will have a few questions for you specific to your gear, and you can inform us about anything special you may need to clarify for us at that point.
 Revisions to designs that have been processed may incur an additional cost.

 Unfortunately we don’t generally do that.
 It slows down our production time and rarely produces better results.

 We create a dynamic form that you can fill out which will keep track of all of our notes exchanged between one another.
 That way, both parties can be contributing ideas without losing track of any information along the way.

 The natural tendency is to pack way too much into a single case.
 This makes the case poorly protected, unorganized, and difficult to design and manufacture.
 If you find yourself in this situation, consider going up to a larger case, or removing some items from the case and putting them into a secondary smaller case.